GerardGV/MultiArm/computerVisionPlus/README.md

 The implementation consists of 4 steps:

-1. **Obtaining key points:** To obtain key points, or characteristic points, the image must be convoluted with a Gaussian mask, resulting in a smoothed or `scaled' image.
+1. **Obtaining key points:** To obtain key points, or characteristic points, the image must be convoluted with a Gaussian mask, resulting in a smoothed or `scaled` image.
 We have to generate `n` scales to then obtain a space of Gaussian differences.
-Each new smoothed image is generated with a mask with the `sigma' used in the creation of the previous smoothed image by a `k^n` hyperparameter.
-Smoothed images are grouped into `octaves'.
+Each new smoothed image is generated with a mask with the `sigma` used in the creation of the previous smoothed image by a `k^n` hyperparameter.
+Smoothed images are grouped into `octaves`.
 The 'octaves' differ in that the resolution is reduced.
-In each octave the pixels have a resolution of `2^n of the Octave'.
+In each octave the pixels have a resolution of `2^n of the Octave`.
 When we obtain the Differences of Gaussian spaces, we subtract each new smoothed image from the previous one, iterate through each pixel of the resulting image and if the pixel is a maximum or a minimum in the `3x3x3` space around it, it consider a keypoint.

 2. **Refining keypoint location:** In this section the positions of the keypoints are briefly refined, because the 'exact' position, adding more decimals to the feature point coordinates.